With so many CRM options out there, how are you supposed to figure out which solution is best for your organization?

 4. Cloud-based with a mobile app

-A cloud-based CRM that comes with a mobile app is ideal for two reasons:
+A cloud-based CRM for Law Firms that comes with a mobile app is ideal for two reasons:

 (1) Better security than on-prem solutions

 Cloud software has made significant strides in data security and threat protection.
-This is especially true when using Litify with Salesforce as your CRM.
+This is especially true when using Litify with Salesforce as your Legal CRM Software.

 Since Litify is built on Salesforce, it has top-of-the-line security features and tools as well.
 One in particular—the Salesforce Trust security hub—gives you access to a real-time security threat monitoring system.
 You’ll also have built-in access to features like external link warnings, Transport Layer Security (TLS) when using the platform to protect your information, and more.

 If you can only access your CRM from a single on-premise server at a single brick-and-mortar location, you’ll naturally be restricted in where and when you can access your organization’s data and information.

 When you’re working virtually or on the go, being able to access your Legal CRM Software securely through your laptop or mobile device is a major benefit.